 Substantive Change Policy

 Vanderbilt is responsible for notifying or obtaining approval from SACSCOC before any substantive change in its programs is implemented.
 A substantive change is any significant modification or expansion of a degree program and includes offering coursework or programs at a more advanced level, significantly changing the content, duration or delivery method of a program, initiating joint degrees, and offering programs/courses through collaborative agreements.
 If a department, school or college, is contemplating a substantive change, it should complete the Substantive Change Survey to determine if the change needs to be reported to SACSCOC in advance.
-Dawn Turton, Associate Provost for Academic Planning & Operations, will survey schools each semester to ensure that all substantive changes are reported to the Commission in a timely fashion.
+Olivia Kew-Fickus, Assistant Provost and Executive Director of the Office for Planning and Institutional Effectiveness, will survey schools each semester to ensure that all substantive changes are reported to the Commission in a timely fashion.

-Please contact Dawn Turton, Associate Provost for Academic Planning & Operations, for more information on the procedures for implementing a substantive change.
+Please contact Olivia Kew-Fickus, Assistant Provost and Executive Director of the Office for Planning and Institutional Effectiveness, for more information on the procedures for implementing a substantive change.

 Programmatic Accrediting Agencies